Jaguar XJR review

 With its sloping roof and coupe-inspired lines, the XJ always appeared well suited to a racy R makeover.
 Although you can’t ignore the all-round desirability of the Mercedes S63 AMG, the more engaging Jaguar gets the nod in terms of pure thrills.
 From its burbling V8 soundtrack to its entertaining rear-wheel-drive handling, the XJR feels like a proper sports saloon.

 While it can’t match the S-Class for hi-tech kit, soft leather seats and beautiful materials give well finished Jag cabin a cosy, club-class feel.

-A facelift in late 2015 brought in slightly tweaked looks, more tech and safety kit and a small imporvement in running costs – but you'll still need deep pockets to run one.
+Facelifts in late 2015 and 2017 brought in slightly tweaked looks, more tech and safety kit and a small improvement in running costs – but you'll still need deep pockets to run one.

 Engines, performance and drive

 The XJ has always been one of the best-handling luxury limos money can buy.
 And for the XJR, Jaguar’s engineers stiffened the spring rates by 30 per cent and reworked the adaptive damping.
 Inspired by the F-Type, the steering calibration has been fine-tuned, too.

 As a result, the XJR feels impressively agile for a big car, turning into corners quickly and precisely.
 The tyres are wider than the regular saloon’s, so there’s plenty of grip, although the sheer amount of power on offer means that, despite the best efforts of the clever electronic differential, the car relies heavily on its traction control on the exit of tight corners.